glenn-fung/hugoblox/content/page/honors/index.md

 title: Honors, Awards, and Scholarships
 type: landing
 # Summary for listings and search engines
-summary: A list of honors, awards, and scholarships since undergrad.
+summary: A list of honors, awards, and scholarships since undergraduate.

-# Is this an unpublished draft?
-draft: false

-# Show this page in the Featured widget?
-featured: false

 authors:
   - Glenn Fung